-The Carterhaugh School of Folklore and the Fantastic is an online center for classes on folk narrative and fantastic literature created in 2016 by Sara Cleto and Brittany Warman.
+We, Sara Cleto and Brittany Warman, created The Carterhaugh School of Folklore and the Fantastic in 2016 as an online center for classes on folk narrative and fantastic literature.
 We both hold Masters degrees in Folklore from George Mason University and are currently completing PhDs in English and Folklore at the Ohio State University.

 At OSU we have taught courses on folklore, fairy tales, folk narrative, nineteenth-century to contemporary British literature, fantastic literature, and composition, earning nominations for teaching awards and commendations from both supervisors and students.
 When we aren’t teaching or working on our dissertations, we are scholars and writers who have published peer-reviewed articles, sold stories and poems, written book introductions and encyclopedia entries, and published both creative and academic reviews.
 Supported by our backgrounds in academia and creative writing, we aim to use our knowledge and our passion for these subjects to share their wonder, solidify their importance in society, and spread a bit of magic into the world.